Cape Cod weddings: Couple celebrates at Ocean Edge in Brewster

 Online only: See more photos of Maggie and Eric’s wedding on page 2!

-It was a “family-style” celebration of loved ones, friendship, and food!
+This ‘family-style’ celebration was marked by loved ones, friendship, and food!

 My husband, Eric, and I had one of our first conversations about getting married while walking with our dog on Ocean Edge Beach in the spring a few years prior to getting engaged.
-So, it was very fitting the location ended up being our wedding venue, too.
+So, it was very fitting the location ended up being our wedding venue.

 I’m a native of Boston, but since I was born my summers have been spent in Brewster and Orleans, and I wouldn’t have had it any other way.
 I am very lucky to have grown up alongside many of my cousins with the Ocean Edge Beach serving as our playground for the summer months.
 Eric, who grew up in Wellesley, also spent many summers on the Cape and loves it in the same way.